Teacher and Student Resources

 Middle School and High School Student Events

 Parker Arts presents unique skill-building and professional development opportunities for middle school and high school students.
-Events are dynamic, educational, and social.
+These events such as Portfolio Day, Shakespeare Festival, and Technical Theater Bootcamp are dynamic, educational, and social.

 Parker Arts Portfolio Day